 Yoga is a form of exercise which is famous for its health and relaxation benefits.
 It can help to relieve symptoms of insomnia and improve the quality of your sleep.
-If you are having trouble getting to sleep, or you wake up in the night regularly, night-time yoga can help relax your body and allows you to let go of any stress from the day.
+If you are having trouble getting to sleep or you wake up in the night regularly, night-time yoga can help relax your body and allow you to let go of any stress from the day.
 This means that when you finally get tucked up in bed, your body can relax into sleep easily.

 Yoga Poses For Better Sleep

 The main thing to remember when practising yoga is to breathe.
 Without this, you won’t properly relax into the poses.
 You must inhale deeply through the nose in yoga, and with your mouth closed, breathe out through your nose.
 It is also helpful to use your breathing as timing.
 Move into a pose as you inhale, and relax as you exhale.

 Don’t expect to do one night of this and sleep great immediately, though.
 The more you practice, the better your sleep will become over time, so stick to it, and you will start to notice the change.

 If you are struggling to get into the poses when you start, try using a yoga block or strap to help you.

 Firstly, we have the Hero Pose.
 By sitting on your feet, this pose stimulates the pressure points on your feet, creating total relaxation whilst also helping the body feel more loose, warm and comfortable.

 It is also used to help relieve symptoms of menopause and is beneficial for people with high blood pressure and asthma, all of which are things that can disrupt a good night’s sleep.
 The Hero Pose is also helpful during the second trimester of pregnancy as it can help to reduce swelling in the legs.

 Overall, this yoga pose helps the body to feel more physically healthy and emotionally stable, meaning you can settle in for a good night’s sleep feeling relaxed and stress-free.